 Conscious Crew: The line apprises all crew of strict environmental policies when they join or return to a ship.
 This training includes the way in which waste is separated, the reasons why waste is separated, and the importance of following and maintaining these strict protocols.

 Special Projects/Awards:Cunard only purchases seafood from sustainable sources.
 The line is also working to reduce air emissions by implementing various fuel efficiency measures, including improved hull coating, low energy lamps, increased recirculation of heat and more efficient air conditioning.
-On the new Queen Elizabeth, twilight sensors will switch deck lighting off at dawn (and on again at dusk).
+On Queen Elizabeth, twilight sensors will switch deck lighting off at dawn (and on again at dusk).

-Green Guests: The Daily Program, distributed to every guest's stateroom, explains the ship's disposal and recycling procedures, though Cunard staff further separates waste in the pantries.
+Green Passengers: The Daily Program, distributed to every guest's stateroom, explains the ship's disposal and recycling procedures, though Cunard staff further separates waste in the pantries.
 During some voyages, the Environmental Officer will appear as a guest on the morning TV show to further discuss and explain what the company does to protect the environment.

 Disney Cruise Line